 143 A further significant criticism, however, alludes to the images that are drowned out by shock effect images or excluded in favour of them.
-For a discussion of this in relation to the presence of sterility clinics in Leopold's Congo, see Hunt, N.R.
-'An Acoustic Register, Tenacious Images, and Congolese Scenes of Rape and Repetition', pp. 228-229.
+For a discussion of this in relation to the presence of sterility clinics in Leopold's Congo, see Hunt (n 6) 228-229.